 In partnership with the Hillsborough County Board of County Commissioners, HCC is offering the Medical Certification Scholarship Program.
 The purpose of the scholarship is to provide educational opportunities in entry-level medical disciplines that result in nationally accredited certifications and job placement.
 Funding for this program is limited.
-In addition to meeting the eligibility criteria, a background check is a requirement for employment placement.
+Applicant must be a resident of Hillsborough County, FL, 18 years or older, have a threshold of living 200% or less of the federal level, intend to work in the medical field, and cannot receive outside funding for the course.
+Also, a background check is required for clinical rotation.

-The medical certification scholarship program covers 100% of the cost associated with the approved courses below.
+The medical certification scholarship program covers 100% of the approved courses’ costs.
 Funds from the program must be used to cover the cost of tuition, fees, examination, books, and materials.

 – Job placement assistance will be provided to all successful students, however, HCC cannot guarantee full-time employment.

 – Complete one application only.
 If adjustments are needed to your existing application, please call 813.259.6010 or email

 - Complete the Application (Thank you for your interest.
 We are no longer accepting applications.
 We have notified approved scholarship recipients via email.)

 - Receive Approval from Hillsborough County

 - Register for the Approved Course